facebook

 The course timetable will be made available to students before the commencement of a new semester.
 Depending on the course structure, some courses do not adhere to the Academic Calendar.
 Students are also advised to refer to the course timetable issued.
 Temasek Polytechnic reserves the right to alter the Academic Calendar.

-FAQ on Revised CET Diploma Qualifications Framework
+FAQ on CET Diploma/Specialist Diploma Qualifications Framework

 What are the minimum entry requirements?